 115.403 Audit contents and findings

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

 Maine Department of Correction website

 Individuals interviewed/ observations made.

 Interview with Agency PREA Coordinator

 Summary Determination

 Indicator: (f) The Maine Department of Corrections website has all the previous PREA Audits posted.
-This was determined through a review of the state's DOC Website.
+This was determined through a review of the state's DOC

+Website.
+This is the first Audit of the Downeast Correctional Facility which opened in

+2021 on the grounds of a larger prior Downeast Correctional Facility that was closed and torn down after its last PREA Audit in 2016.

 Conclusions:

 The Maine Department of Correction website has all previous facility PREA Audits posted under it PREA information link.
-The Auditors prior experience with the agency allows first-hand knowledge of the prompt uploading of these documents.
-The Auditor also took into consideration that the Agency PREA Coordinator was also aware of timing requirement for the posting of the audit
+The Auditor's prior experience with the agency allows first-hand knowledge of the prompt uploading of these documents.
+The Auditor also took into consideration that the Agency PREA Coordinator was also aware of the timing requirement for the posting of the audit.